RubyJane88/breakingbad-java/README.md

 * press option + command + L to format your code
 * get the maven packages by reloading the project using maven
 * use docker client for database
+* 👀️ ****NOTE: Create first the Swagger UI or OPEN API before finishing the controller and REST API.
+* 🚀️ ****NOTE:  Always run the application every time you create or a new file to check if it's still working / nothing is broken.

 ## POM.XML FILE